zpl-c/librg/README.md

 #### Legend:

 * ❔ - Library was not tested on this platform/compiler yet
-* ✅ - Library successfully compiles, and all tests are executed properly
+* ✅ - Library successfully compiles and all tests are executed properly

 ## Development